-Real estate franchise giant Keller Williams laid off 150 recent recruits from its lending arm, Keller Mortgage, in October 2021, and handed out more pink slips at the end of May as part of a restructuring of the company’s operations and support groups.
-Restructuring of the mortgage operations group continued in October, with what one affected employee said were an additional 60 layoffs.
+Real estate franchise giant Keller Williams laid off 150 recent recruits from its lending arm, Keller Mortgage, in October 2021, and handed out more pink slips at the end of May 2022 as part of a restructuring of the company’s operations and support groups.
+Restructuring of the mortgage operations group continued in October with what one affected employee said were an additional 60 layoffs.
 Even as it laid workers off, Keller Mortgage said it was committed to long-term growth and advertised openings for loan officers to work remotely from anywhere in the U.S.

 One year after hiring Goldman Sachs to take the company public at a proposed valuation of $2 billion, Power Buyer Knock announced layoffs affecting 115 employees in March or about 46 percent of its workforce.
 Having stepped away from plans for IPO and closing a smaller $220 million funding round with private investors, Knock said downsizing would allow it to continue with plans to expand into 90 markets by the end of the year.

 Rising mortgage rates are making what has traditionally been Mr. Cooper’s main business — collecting mortgage payments from nearly 4 million borrowers — much more profitable.
 But they’re also limiting the company’s ability to originate new mortgages, prompting the company to lay off 250 workers during the first quarter of 2022, another 420 workers during the second quarter and 800 workers during the third quarter.
 Mr. Cooper started the year with 8,200 employees, so the 1,470 announced layoffs to date mean the company has downsized by about 18 percent since then.